ZainabGhauri/64-Bit-OS-Kernel-/README.md

 The Repository holds all the code neccesary for making an OS.

 # Prerequisites
-1.A text editor such as VS Code.
+1. A text editor such as VS Code.
-2.Docker for creating our build-environment. (( to simplify the building process and it will allow us to create a reproducible build env)
+2. Docker for creating our build-environment. (( to simplify the building process and it will allow us to create a reproducible build env)
-3.Qemu for emulating our operating system.
+3. Qemu for emulating our operating system.
-4.Remember to add Qemu to the path so that you can access it from your command-line.
-(Windows instructions here) 5.Nasm Grub
+4. Remember to add Qemu to the path so that you can access it from your command-line.
+(Windows instructions here)
+5. Nasm Grub
-6.Mingw64 ( GCC Complier )
+6. Mingw64 ( GCC Complier )

 # For Windows ( in my case )
 Enter build environment